On Monday, a prosecutor urged jurors to execute the gunman who killed 17 people in a mass shooting at a Florida high school in 2018.

 Jurors must decide whether he receives the death penalty or life in prison without the possibility of parole.

-Cruz’s brutality as he stalked a three-story classroom building, firing his AR-15 semi-automatic rifle down hallways and into classrooms was expected to be highlighted by lead prosecutor Mike Satz.
+Cruz's brutality was expected to be highlighted by lead prosecutor Mike Satz.

 Cruz would sometimes return to wounded victims and kill them with a second volley of bullets.

-Satz told the Broward County jury on Monday afternoon that Cruz committed goal-directed, planned, systematic murder – mass murder – of 14 students, an athletic director, a teacher, and a coach.
+Satz told the Broward County jury on Monday afternoon that Cruz committed "goal-directed, planned, systematic murder of students and staff members."

 About three dozen victims' families were in the courtroom, sitting in a roped-off section.